NetLogo/Time-Extension/README.md

 ## Credits

-This extension is in part powered by [Joda Time](http://joda-time.sourceforge.net/)/ Java Time library and inspired by the [Ecoswarm Time Manager Library](http://www.humboldt.edu/ecomodel/software.htm).
+This extension is inspired by the Ecoswarm Time Manager Library.
 Allison Campbell helped benchmark discrete event scheduling versus static scheduling.
+The extension was funded in part by the Swarm Development Group.

 ## Terms of Use